 While the Maldives is an incredible destination to visit, do please bear in mind that they're also a very conservative nation.
 Remain politically neutral at all times and make sure to read up about their laws before paying a visit!

 For many, the best part of life in the Maldives is the land itself.
-There are few environments as recognisable or iconic as a Maldivian beach, but if you do fancy a break away from sipping a coconut by the water’s edge, there are a few things to do:
+There are few environments as recognisable or iconic as a Maldivian beach, but if you do fancy a break away from your volunteer project (or from sipping a coconut by the water’s edge!), there are a few things to do:

 • Dive with hammerheads – also known as Rasdhoo Madivaru, this popular dive site is the perfect place to swim with sharks.
 The horseshoe-shaped reef is home to an abundance of exciting species, but the so-called ‘Hammerhead Point’ is most attractive to those seeking a thrill, so dive in and get up close to these fascinating predators!